 Sub-letting and the recent Supreme Court decision

-In June this year, the landlord successfully appealed to the Victorian Supreme Court, arguing that the premises were in fact sub-let to the Airbnb guests.
+In June 2016, the landlord successfully appealed to the Victorian Supreme Court, arguing that the premises were in fact sub-let to the Airbnb guests.

 A lease gives the tenant the right to ‘exclusive possession’ of the premises.
 A tenant is permitted to assign their rights to another party through sub-letting (agreement between the head tenant and a new sub-tenant).
 However, this is prohibited and can result in eviction, unless the consent of the landlord is received.
 The Residential Tenancies Act (NSW) specifically states that the landlord can refuse an application to sub-let, even without valid reason .
 This differs between states, as in Victoria a landlord cannot unreasonably withhold consent .
 This is why it is it is important to check both your lease and the governing laws!